Marcus-Callender/Hyper-Fighters/README.md

 # Hyper-Fighters
-A text base console game, players select moves and then play that againsr
+A text base console game, players select moves and then play that move againsed one-another.